-Many courses have registration restrictions that will be removed on June 28 (12:00:01 am - midnight).
-Before June 28, these courses are only open to students in select majors, honours programs and year levels.
-If, before June 28, you cannot select a particular course due to restrictions, you should check again on or after June 28 to see if the restrictions have been removed.
+Many courses have registration restrictions that will be removed on July 7, 2014 (12:00:01 am - midnight on July 6th).
+Before this time, these courses are only open to students in select majors, honours programs and year levels.
+If, before this date, you cannot select a particular course due to restrictions, you should check again on or after July 7th to see if the restrictions have been removed.

 Some courses are always restricted to students in certain programs or years.
 For Brantford courses contact email@example.com, for Waterloo courses, contact the department offering the course, if you wish to request permission to register even though you do not have the required prerequisites.
 For Online Learning (OC) courses, contact the department offering the course.